 Check Your Panoply

 THE FIRST HINT of present truth came through the revelation of a new expectation in Thessalonians and Corinthians, where God reveals the secret of the resurrection—that the dead in Christ as well as we, the living, shall at the same time be snatched away, together, to meet the Lord in the air (1 Thess.4:13-18), and that not all of us shall be put to repose, yet that we all shall change, in an instant, in the twinkle of an eye, at the last trump (1 Cor.15:51-53).
-In the preceding verses Paul had hinted at a celestial glory which is different from the terrestrial one, and intimated that we should be wearing the image of the Celestial, the risen Christ, since flesh and blood is not able to enjoy an allotment in the kingdom of God (1 Cor.15:35-50).
+In the preceding verses, Paul had hinted at a celestial glory which is different from the terrestrial one and intimated that we should be wearing the image of the Celestial, the risen Christ, since flesh and blood are not able to enjoy an allotment in the kingdom of God (1 Cor.15:35-50).

 THE CELESTIAL ALLOTMENT

 The readers of the Thessalonian epistles could not realize the full meaning of the statement, “And thus shall we always be together with the Lord!”
 They, as well as the Corinthians, knew a little about Christ’s terrestrial glories; they were aware of just a fraction of the great truth that God will head up the universe in Christ.
 They did know that Messiah will be Head over all the earth when Israel is redeemed.